vdb86/Omnideck/README.md

 - **Display over other apps** - this is what lets the panel float above whatever you are using.
 - **See your installed apps** - so Omnideck can show them for you to launch.
 That list never leaves your phone.
-- **Contacts (optional)** - only if you want quick contact shortcuts.
+- **Contacts (optional)** - only for the Contacts panel and contact shortcuts.
 Skip it and everything else still works.
 - **Accessibility service (optional, OFF by default)** - Omnideck uses Android's Accessibility Service for two things, and only when you choose to turn them on:
   1. **System navigation shortcuts from the panel** - Back, Home, Recents, Notifications, Quick Settings, Lock screen, Screenshot, and Split screen.
 Android only exposes these actions through the Accessibility Service (`performGlobalAction`), so the panel relies on it to trigger them.
   2. **Keyboard avoidance** - detecting when the on-screen keyboard opens so the panel can slide out of its way (a Pro feature).